Emoji Emotion Display

 Overview

-Large language models use a single Emoji token to express the current emotional state.
-These emojis are not read aloud by TTS systems but are returned to the client as an independent data type.
+Large language models use a single Emoji token to express their current emotional state.
+These emoticons are not read aloud by the TTS system but are returned to the client as independent data types.

 Data Format

-Communication is conducted in JSON format, as shown in the example below:
+Communication uses JSON format, as shown in the example below:

 {